nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 """
 ```

-!!! exercise
+!!! question "Exercise"

     Use the example above to create an executable replace the `FASTQC` process’ in `script7.nf` with an executable `fastqc.sh` script.

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to write or use existing custom scripts in your Nextflow workflow.
     2. How to avoid the use of absolute paths by having your scripts in the `bin/` folder.

 ## Metrics and reports